arnavdeepaware/hack-knight-2025/README.md

 # Blind Assistance - AI-Powered Voice Guidance

 A real-time voice guidance system for blind people using Google Gemini Multimodal API.
-The system continuously analyzes camera input and provides spoken descriptions of the environment, navigation guidance, and object identification.
+The system continuously analyzes camera input and provides spoken descriptions of the environment, naigation guidance, and object identification.

 ## 🌟 Features